Regionalliga: Changes to promotion rules from 2018

 At the 96th DFB-Bundestag in December 2017, delegates decided to change the promotion rules and, without success, reduce the number of leagues to four.
 To achieve this, a temporary solution was put into place for the 2018–19 and 2019–20 seasons.
 Four teams were promoted and there were three guaranteed promotion places from the champions of the five regional leagues.
-The champion of the southwest league, which gave up its second playoff place, were promoted automatically in the next two seasons.
+The champion of the southwest league, which gave up its second play-offs place, were promoted automatically in the next two seasons.
 Additionally there were two teams promoted from the other four regional leagues.
 In the 2018–19 season, the champion of the northeast league was also promoted directly.
 The winner of the third guaranteed promotion place was decided by the drawing of lots.
-The remaining two regional league champions of the 2018–19 season faced off in a two-legged playoff determining the fourth promotion place.
-The two regional leagues whose teams took part in the playoff automatically had promotion places for the 2019–20 season.
+The remaining two regional league champions of the 2018–19 season faced off in a two-legged play-offs determining the fourth promotion place.
+The two regional leagues whose teams took part in the play-offs automatically had promotion places for the 2019–20 season.
 As a result, the third division has had four relegation places.

 At the 97th DFB-Bundestag in 2019, a working group under DFB vice-president Peter Frymuth unsuccessfully proposed a system involving four rather than five regional leagues.
 Instead, the delegates reformed the promotion scheme from the 2020–21 season, in which there continued to be four promotions to the 3.
 Liga.
 The Regionalliga West and Südwest each provide a fixed direct promotion.
 Another direct promotion place is assigned according to a rotation principle among the Regionalligen Nord, Nordost and Bayern champions.
-The representatives from the remaining two Regionalligen determine the fourth promoted club in two-legged playoffs.
+The representatives from the remaining two Regionalligen determine the fourth promoted club in two-legged play-offs.